Photo: Brett Beyer

 The Shed, New York City’s first arts center dedicated to presenting new performing arts, visual arts, and popular culture works, has set an opening date of April 5, 2019, the organization’s Artistic Director and CEO Alex Poots announced today.
 The city’s newest arts center on Manhattan’s west side has also announced four additional opening season commissions and the honorary naming of its building and two major spaces in recognition of visionary supporters of the project in addition to information about operating hours and tickets.

-Rendering of the Shed and the High Line, courtesy of Diller Scofidio + Renfro in collaboration with Rockwell Group
+Rendering of the Shed and the High Line, courtesy of Diller Scofidio + Renfro

 In addition to the previously announced inaugural season programming, Poots unveiled four new commissions: POWERPLAY, an original production that explores the act of restoring individual power through collective action via hip hop, spoken word, dance, and moving images (May 18-19); “Cinta Amarilla,” a film about the artist Beatriz González, directed by Yanina Valdivieso and Vanessa Bergonzoli, and produced by Display None (June 19 – August 25); new works by artists Tony Cokes and Oscar Murillo (June 19 – August 25); “Maze,” a new production from street dance pioneer Reggie “Regg Roc” Gray, co-directed by Kaneza Schaal, exploring the puzzles, poetry, and infinite challenges of human coexistence.